-Utilize what's being harvested during the summer season.
+Utilize what's being harvested during the season.
 Peas are definitely on the list of summer vegetables, and we love the idea of using them in a passed app.

 Fresh Bass With Seasonal Vegetables

-Thinking about plated meals for a summer wedding means fresh fish and fresh vegetables.
+Thinking about plated meals for a summer wedding means fresh fish and tasty vegetables.
 Pair a bass filet with red peppers, asparagus, and seasonal tomatoes for a lovely dish.

 Fresh seafood is perfect for any season, but it's especially delicious in summer.
 Opt for grilled prawns and pair them with a lemon sauce to bring in the flavors of the season.

 Black Bean and Corn Salad

-The fresh flavor of corn, paired with the heartiness of black beans, just screams summer and simplicity.
+The sweet flavor of corn, paired with the heartiness of black beans, just evokes all those simple summertime vibes.
 Consider a dish combining the two, served as a shooter or a larger plated salad.

 Fresh Burrata Salad

-Burrata is such a light, fresh cheese that truly pairs perfectly with anything.
-Let fresh, seasonal tomatoes shine in a simple salad dish.
+Burrata is such a light, refreshing cheese that truly pairs perfectly with anything.
+Let bright, seasonal tomatoes shine in a simple salad dish.

-The fresh, summer flavor of arugula goes perfectly with a balsamic drizzle.
-Pair those flavors with a unique plated dish of cured, sliced meats and shaved cheese for a simple start to your meal.
+The dimensional flavor of arugula goes perfectly with a balsamic drizzle.
+Pair both with a unique plated dish of cured, sliced meats and shaved cheese for a simple start to your meal.